TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 l) Medical personnel shall visit the segregation unit daily to screen requests for medical attention, and a physician shall visit the unit on a weekly basis.

-m) A chaplain designated by the Chief Administrative Officer shall visit the segregation area on a daily basis when a chaplain is present on institutional grounds, when possible, but not less than once a week.
+n) A chaplain designated by the Chief Administrative Officer shall visit the segregation area once every seven calendar days.

-n) Each offender in segregation status shall be contacted by a correctional counselor at least once every 30 days.
+o) Each offender in segregation status shall be contacted by a correctional counselor at least once every 30 calendar days.

 s) Offenders in segregation status shall be permitted reading materials and shall have access to materials from the facility library and legal library.
 Physical access to the library need not be provided.